+The reported runtimes are not accurate due to a varying cluster load.

+Results for the proposed modification of the coding interval subdivision

 The modification of the coding interval subdivision was applied to test CE5.1.6 using 10 and 14 bit for the state variables (git commit id 94fe3ea8).
 The compression efficiency is as follows (also see JVET-M0389_RLPS.xlsx):